Xunnamius/black-flag/docs/modules/index.md

 Command auto-discovery will occur at `commandModulePath`, if defined;
 otherwise, command auto-discovery is disabled.

-If command auto-discovery is disabled or no commands are loadable from `commandModulePath`, `PreExecutionContext::program` will be set to the return value of [makeProgram](index.md#makeprogram); i.e. a semi-functional lightly-decorated yargs instance.
-It is therefore not useful to invoke with auto-discovery disabled outside of a testing environment.
+If command auto-discovery is disabled, `PreExecutionContext::program` will be set to the return value of [makeProgram](index.md#makeprogram); i.e. a semi-functional lightly-decorated yargs instance.
+It is therefore not useful to invoke this function with auto-discovery disabled outside of a testing environment.

+On the other hand, an exception will occur if no commands are loadable from the given `commandModulePath`, if defined.

 **This function throws whenever an exception occurs** (including exceptions representing a graceful exit), making it not ideal as an entry point for a